 1. Basic Light-up: Landmark Light

-Landmark Light is a regular light-up that show visitors different light patterns in summer and winter.
+Landmark Light is a regular light-up that shows visitors different light patterns in summer and winter.
 The tower is set with 180 LEDs that brightly light up the whole tower on the weekdays from Monday to Thursday.
-You can enjoy the winter version from the early October when the lights turn warm colors such as red and orange!
-In the summer, the lights shine with a cooler teint of red and white.
+You can enjoy the winter version from early October when the lights turn warm colors such as red and orange!
+In the summer, the lights shine with a cooler tint of red and white.

-In addition to these ‘normal’ illuminations, there are specific arrangements for special events including National Breast Cancer Awareness Month, Christmas and recently there has been a special illumination for the corona pandemic too.
+In addition to these ‘normal’ illuminations, there are specific arrangements for special events including National Breast Cancer Awareness Month, and Christmas, and recently there has been a special illumination for the covid-19 pandemic too.

 How to get to Tokyo Tower

 There are several stations located in the vicinity of Tokyo Tower, you best options are: